Instagram for business

 Encourage your followers to share relevant content

 Make use of user-generated content by involving your followers.
 Ask them for images related to your brand, so that they add to your campaign.
 Instagram comes into its own with follower engagement, and the authentic experience of third parties working to showcase your brand is a powerful endorsement.
-Utilising the following of Instagram influencers is also a common way to have a social media leader take your brand to the next level.
+Utilising the following of Instagram creators/influencers is also a common way to have a social media leader take your brand to the next level.
 Influencers are increasingly being used on Instagram to showcase brands, products and regions and can play a strategic role in boosting your following and brand identity.

 There are a number of easy mistakes to make on Instagram that you want to avoid.